 At the end of the project, other short films from the programme will be viewed to develop a shortlist of suitable films for people with a hearing impairment and general criteria for the suitability of a film for a barrier-free programme.

-In 2019, a school class from the LVR-David-Ludwig-Bloch-Schule in Essen, a special school for hearing-impaired children, and a school class from Oberhausen will take part in the project.
+In 2019, a school class from the LVR-David-Ludwig-Bloch-Schule in Essen, a special school for hearing-impaired children, and a school class from Oberhausen took part in the project.
 Interested school classes are welcome to contact the festival.

 Contact: Franziska Ferdinand